-The number of sequences and daily runtime of webSPADE in minutes is depicted in Figure 5(B).
-Reported times are the sum of runtimes for both lines of business.
-As expected, the number of sequences depends on number of daily hits (requests).
-Although webSPADE is not run on a dedicated server, the example runtimes of webSPADE can be considered close to reality.
+Figure 1.9 shows the runtimes from August 2002 data.
+Times are reported in minutes.
+The red (thicker) lines represent runtimes.
+Note that webSPADE runtimes are almost linearly correlated with the number of total hits.
+Although webSPADE is not run on a dedicated production server, the daily jobs are scheduled for the part of the day that the server usage is the lowest.
+Thus the example runtimes of webSPADE can be considered close to the reality.
 Note that runtimes also include both database access time and insertion time of sequences into the relational table.

 The operational value of sequence mining is undeniable.
 For example, it is easy to monitor the traffic to understand whether a web page is functioning well or not.
 More specifically, certain pages might experience heavy traffic but the following pages may experience very low traffic.
 Sequence mining can easily catch such patterns.
-Some design problems might cause such patterns e.g. a misplaced next button at the bottom of the page; many people may not be able to see the next button because of smaller monitors.
+Some design problems might cause such patterns (e.g., a misplaced next button at the bottom of the page; many people may not be able to see the next button because of smaller monitors.)
 Such changes are requested in the light of sequences mining findings.